GuillaumeOcculy/weather_test/README.md

 * You need to add your `ACCU_WEATHER_API_KEY` within `.env` file.
 You need to register on [https://developer.accuweather.com/apis](https://developer.accuweather.com/apis) then follow the instructions.
 You need to ask for a `Core Weather Limited Trial` product.

 * Run `rails server` and go to [localhost:3000](http://localhost:3000)

+* Rack Attack: On production, you can only make 5 calls per 10 seconds